nodejs/node/CONTRIBUTING.md

 A good commit message should describe what changed and why.

 1. The first line should:
-   - contain a short description of the change (preferably 50 characters or less, and no more than 72 characters)
+   - contain a short description of the change (preferably 50 characters or fewer, and no more than 72 characters)
    - be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names